 A publicly elected five-member Governing Board sets the policies and oversees the general operation of Northland Pioneer College.The Board hires the college president who, in coordination with an executive team of vice presidents and directors, implements board policies and carries out day-to-day operations at the college.

 Under the current president's direction, college operations at NPC are divided into four main areas:

 - Administrative Services is responsible for budgeting and financial matters, physical plant, maintenance and transportation concerns, campus and center operations, and the Human Resources department.

 - Learning Services is charged with how and what instruction is offered at the college including class scheduling, curriculum development, and assessment of learning.
 Learning Services also provides oversight of the NPC library system.

 - Student Services oversees the broad spectrum of areas directly impacting NPC students.
-These include admissions, academic advising, tutoring, Disabilty Resources and Access, financial aid, records and registration, career services, GED testing, student government and college marketing.
+These include admissions, academic advising, tutoring, Disabilty Resources and Access, financial aid, records and registration, career services, GED® and certification testing, student government and college marketing.

 - Information Services (IS) manages the computing and communications assets and services (IS Assets) for all of Northland Pioneer College.
 The IS Department is responsible for providing a secure, safe, and reliable information infrastructure where employees, students, and community members can teach and learn.
 The IS Department is the single source for IS Assets and IS Asset support at NPC.